 One Skillet Beef and Broccoli Ramen.
+Flank steak and broccoli stir fried with a sweet and tangy asian sauce.
 Everything you love about beef and broccoli but with ramen noodles!

 Beef and Broccoli Ramen

 If you are a fan of beef and broccoli you will love this beef and broccoli with noodles!
 I took my favorite Beef and Broccoli recipe and doubled the sauce and added tons of noodles.
 To me the noodles are the best part!

 This Beef and Broccoli Stir Fry is the perfect one skillet meal!
 I like to marinate the beef overnight and toss everything together around dinner time.
 15 minutes of prep and dinner is ready.

 The sauce is made up of water, beef broth, soy sauce, garlic, oyster sauce, brown sugar and sesame oil.
 Cornstarch is added at the end to thicken up the sauce.

 For a little spice I added in some Sriracha sauce.
 You can always add more to taste or add in some crushed red pepper flakes for a kick.

 How to make Beef and Broccoli Ramen

 - Marinate beef: Add steak, 1 tablespoon soy sauce and 1 tablespoon rice wine vinegar to a medium bowl.
 Marinate for 1 hour or overnight in the fridge.

 - Make sauce: Meanwhile, mix together all of the sauce ingredients in a medium bowl.